 - The water area has squirt toys, so be prepared to get wet.

-- The museum dead-ends, so you might start in the back and work your way to the front (if your child(ren) don’t get distracted by the water area), as the museum dead-ends.
+- Consider starting at the back of the museum and working your way to the front (unless your child(ren) get distracted by the water area), as the museum dead-ends.